HTML to Markdown Converter — Free Online Tool

 Is there a file size or character limit?

 No enforced limit.
 The parser processes text synchronously in the browser.
 Very large HTML documents (hundreds of thousands of characters) may cause a brief UI lag on older devices.
-In practice, typical blog post or documentation page HTML converts instantly.
+Typical blog post or documentation page HTML converts instantly.

 Convert Your HTML Now